investmentscreening/investmentscreening.github.io/instructions/instructions.md

     ```

     The outer `div`s are necessary for specific table formatting that relates to the particular table formatting for this page.
-    The part enclosed in the div is a Markdown table, its formatting can be seen [here](https://www.markdownguide.org/extended-syntax/) (from the aforementioned Markdown Guide)
+    The part enclosed in the div is a Markdown table, its formatting can be seen [here](https://www.markdownguide.org/extended-syntax/) (from the aforementioned Markdown guide)

     Note that the actual table in the file makes use of [Markdown's image linking](https://www.markdownguide.org/basic-syntax/) (again from the aforementioned Markdown guide).
     To add further headshots you would add them into the `assets` folder (`/assets/img/headshots`).